H. L. Mencken House

 The H. L. Mencken House was the home of Baltimore Sun journalist and author Henry Louis Mencken, who lived here from 1883 until his death in 1956.
-The Italianate brick row house at 1524 Hollins Street in Baltimore was designated a National Historic Landmark in 1985.
+The Italianate brick row house at 1524 Hollins Street in Baltimore was designated a Baltimore City Landmark in 1975, and as an individual National Historic Landmark on the National Register of Historic Places in 1983.
 Mencken wrote of his home: "I have lived in one house in Baltimore for nearly 45 years.
-It has changed in that time, as I have—but somehow it still remains the same....
+It has changed in that time, as I have—but somehow it still remains the same ...
 It is as much a part of me as my two hands.
 If I had to leave it I'd be as certainly crippled as if I lost a leg."

-After his death on January 26, 1956, his home was bequeathed to the University of Maryland.
-In 1983 the City of Baltimore acquired the H. L. Mencken House from the university, in exchange for the Old Pine Street Station.
-With period furniture, his restored second-floor office, and backyard gazebo, the H. L. Mencken House opened as part of the City Life Museums and a center for theatrical, literary and musical events.
-Although the City Life Museums closed in 1997, the landmark still displays a special commemorative plaque about its famous occupant.
-The organization Friends of the H. L. Mencken House led efforts of several groups to redirect and expand the use of it.
-A $3 million donation from retired naval commander Max Hency in 2018 allowed the organization to begin renovating the house, and it opened to the public in 2019, though only by prior reservation.
+After his death on January 26, 1956, Mencken's Brother, August, continued to live in the house until his death on May 19, 1967, when it was bequeathed to the University of Maryland and used for offices and student housing.

+In 1983 the City of Baltimore, under Mayor William Donald Schaefer, acquired the H. L. Mencken House from the university and opened it as a museum.
+With period furniture, the H. L. Mencken House was part of the now defunct City Life Museums and a center for literary and other cultural events.

-It was declared a National Historic Landmark in 1983.
+In 1997 after the demise of the City Life Museums, The Friends of the H.L.
+Mencken House and the Society to Preserve H.L.
+Mencken's Legacy, Inc. led the efforts of multiple groups to restore and re-open the house and operate it as a museum.
+It was not until 2006, when a $3 million bequest from Navy Commander and Mencken fan Max Edwin Hency was received that a complete restoration became possible.
+Restoration work was begun in 2018 and the museum opened the following year.
+The museum is open to visitors by appointment.